creatorsim/creator-assembler/README.md

-# Creator Compiler
+# CREATOR Assembler

-Reimplementation of the compiler used by [Creator](https://creatorsim.github.io/) to have better performance, more helpful error messages, and a more correct output.
+Reimplementation of the assembler used by [CREATOR](https://creatorsim.github.io/) to have better performance, more helpful error messages, and a more correct output.

 ## Building